jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (2) A territorial authority that is a city council must be described as the [name of city] City Council.
 (3) A territorial authority that is a district council must be described as the [name of district] District Council.
 (4) A regional council must be described as the [name of region] Regional Council.
-(5) Despite subsection (1), the Chatham Islands Council is a territorial authority.
+(5) Despite subsection (1), the Auckland Council and the Chatham Islands Council are territorial authorities.

 ### Subpart 2 — Reorganisation of local authorities